flatironinstitute/nemos/CONTRIBUTING.md

 ```

 This command will find and run all doctests within the source files under `src/nemos/`.
 Be sure to test your doctests locally before committing any changes to avoid errors.

+> [!TIP] Include an example section in all docstrings of public functions and methods.

 3) **Examples/Tutorials**